What is Fluoride and why is important?

 The risk of cavities may increase with the following:

 - Excessive drug or alcohol use

 - Weak enamel

 You can prevent dental caries or tooth decay by following good oral hygiene habits like brushing your teeth twice a day and flossing.
 However, to keep your teeth healthy, it is important to have regular dental examinations and cleanings.
-Even with topical and systemic fluoride intake, a professional fluoride treatment at your dentist can help further since the fluoride preparation used at the dentist is a much stronger concentration that that available in toothpastes or mouth-rinses.

 How much Fluoride do you require?

 For children under 3 years, you need to apply only a thin layer of fluoride toothpaste to their toothbrush covering not more than half of the bristles.
 For children aged between 3 and 6 years, fluoride toothpaste the size of a pea is recommended.
 You must ensure that they spit out the toothpaste while brushing.

 How often should I get a Fluoride treatment?

 It is recommended that you get a professional fluoride treatment at your dentist’s every 3, 6, or 12 months, depending on your oral health.
 Fluoride treatment is especially helpful if you’re more susceptible to developing dental caries or cavities.

 If you are at high risk for cavities, your dentist may also prescribe a special fluoride rinse or gel to use regularly at home.